Facing Charges for Intoxication Assault in Assault?

 In many cases, it has been found that the defendant either wasn’t legally intoxicated, or wasn’t at fault for the accident and was wrongfully charged.
 If someone hits you while you’re driving drunk you don’t deserve to go to jail for it.

-Attorney Jackson F. Gorski is interested in hearing from defendants facing criminal charges that involve drunk driving accidents.
+Austin criminal defense Attorney Jackson F. Gorski is interested in hearing from defendants facing criminal charges that involve drunk driving accidents.
 The Law Office of Jackson F. Gorski feels that everyone’s freedom is worth defending, that everyone makes mistakes, and that everyone deserves a second chance.

 If you’re facing 2nd Degree Felony criminal charges in Travis County, call 512-960-4646 for immediate help, today.